PrithwijitBanerjee/Job_Portal/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+If You want to start react project and json server simultaneously then use the custom commands :

+### `npm run dev` custom command for running react with 3000 port and json server with 3002 port concurrently
+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\